-Further work on the outline masterplan would develop the location and inter-relationship of activities to minimise incompatible land use adjacencies as far as possible, and identify mitigation concepts that could be incorporated to reduce any associated noise impacts.
+Further work on the outline masterplan would develop the location and inter-relationship of activities to minimise incompatible land use adjacencies as far as possible, and identify mitigation concepts that could be incorporated from the outset to reduce any associated noise impacts onto the nearest noise sensitive receptors.

-More detailed studies would focus on the orientation of façades and general layouts of dwellings to see that habitable rooms (such as bedrooms and living areas) can be located away from noise sources, or are buffered by other non-habitable spaces.
-The placement and use of public and private amenity spaces would also be considered at this stage, and the use of building massing to shield noise-sensitive areas established.
+More detailed studies focusing on the use of public and private amenity spaces would also be considered at this stage, and the use of building massing to shield noise-sensitive areas established.